alexbovet/information_diffusion/README.md

 The website http://www.opensources.co/ that we reference in our paper is no longer accessible.
 A copy of their list of news outlets is available here: https://github.com/alexbovet/opensources

+## Collective Influence algorithm

+To use compute the Collective Influence ranking of nodes in the retweet networks you must first compile the cython code with : `python setup.py build_ext --inplace`